-Ann Marie Rocheleau has a distinguished record of research in the field of criminology, having collaborated on numerous publications and reports for the U.S. Department of Justice and other agencies.
+Ann Marie Rocheleau has a distinguished record of research in the field of criminology, having collaborated on numerous publications and reports for the U.S. Department of Justice, the Massachusetts Department of Correction, and other federal and state agencies.
 She is an expert on prisons, with a focus on prison culture and its effect on inmate violence.
 In addition to her extensive research on prisons, she has studied juvenile correctional facilities and police departments, both on a national scale.

 - B.A., Sociology, Assumption College